In the battle of traditional retail vs. modern retail, who’s the winner?

 Getting help online can be a straightforward process.
 Product pages are typically the first point of call when a customer shopping online wants to find out about a product.
 The detail on these pages is vitally important and must accurately represent the product.
 In fact, 50% of shoppers have returned an item they bought online because it didn’t match the product description.
 FAQ sections are another useful addition to the online shopping experience as you can put the answers to common questions here.
 Common questions on an FAQ page include, where do you operate, how long does shipping take and what is the returns policy.

 Online chats are also a popular way for your customers to get the assistance they need.
-Implementing a quality chatbot software can help to get to the root of the customer’s issue before a human assistant takes over.
+Implementing quality chatbot software can help to get to the root of the customer’s issue before a human assistant takes over.
 This will help the human sales assistant find a resolution quicker as will be provided with the key points before they interact with the customer.
 As a result, chatbots decrease the response time by 76% for inquiries, which will improve overall customer satisfaction.

 When customers can shop with you